Tirzepatide 2.5mg Starting Dose: What to Expect Week by Week

 20.2%

-average total body weight loss at the 15mg maintenance dose over 72 weeks (SURMOUNT-1)
+average body weight lost at 15mg over 72 weeks — where this protocol is designed to take you

-The first four weeks follow a recognizable pattern for most patients.
-Knowing this arc in advance helps distinguish expected adaptation from genuine adverse reactions that need clinical attention.
+The first four weeks follow a consistent arc.
+Knowing it in advance separates expected adaptation from symptoms that need clinical attention.

 WEEK 1